jarekt/jlib/readme.md

-# Jlib - a simple c lib for controlling the terminal/winconsole
+# Jlib - a simple c lib for cursor control in terminal/winconsole

 This library implements a minimal amount of functions for simple cursor manipulation.